autohaem: 3D printed devices for automated preparation of blood smears: CHARACTERIZATION OF SMEAR QUALITY AND OPTIMIZATION OF DEVICES

 \subsection{Smear analysis pipeline}

 The smear analysis pipeline uses well documented existing tools to quantitatively evaluate the quality of thin film blood smears.
-The pipeline is illustrated in Figure~\ref{fig:smear_pipeline}.
-It is run as a single python notebook file~\cite{2021SmearPipeline}.
+The pipeline is illustrated in Fig.~\ref{fig:smear_pipeline}.
+It is run as a single python notebook file.~\cite{2021SmearPipeline}

-The images, converted into grayscale, are segmented using Cellpose~\cite{Stringer2021Cellpose:Segmentation}.
-Cellpose is a generalist deep learning-based segmentation algorithm for cells which does not require model retraining or parameter adjustments.
+The images, converted into grayscale, are segmented using Cellpose.~\cite{Stringer2021Cellpose:Segmentation} Cellpose is a generalist deep learning-based segmentation algorithm for cells, which does not require model retraining or parameter adjustments.
 Cellpose was chosen as the segmentation tool for RBCs as it had the best precision and sensitivity when tested using test smears of RBCs (Table~\ref{tab:segmentation_tools}).
 The typical diameter of the cells (in pixels) is measured and used as a parameter to aid the software, and Cellpose's default training model was used.
-The software outputs a \texttt{.png} image for each original image, where each `object' or RBC appears as a different brightness level in the image, creating a series of masks corresponding to each RBC.
-Cellpose was used to segment all the images using its python module~\cite{Pachitariu2021Cellpose}.
+The software outputs a \texttt{.png} image for each original image, where each ``object'' or RBC appears as a different brightness level in the image, creating a series of masks corresponding to each RBC.
+Cellpose was used to segment all the images using its python module.~\cite{Pachitariu2021Cellpose}

-These masks are then processed using CellProfiler~\cite{McQuin2018CellProfilerBiology}.
-CellProfiler is a software tool that can create modular image analysis pipelines, with many useful computational tools.
-A pipeline~\cite{2021SmearPipeline} was generated using the GUI, and then run using the command line.
+These masks are then processed using CellProfiler.~\cite{McQuin2018CellProfilerBiology} CellProfiler is a software tool that can create modular image analysis pipelines with many useful computational tools.
+A pipeline~\cite{2021SmearPipeline} was generated using the graphical user interface (GUI), and then run using the command line.
 This pipeline ingested the masks and extracted metadata based on their filenames.
 Any RBCs on the boundary of the image were removed.
-Its modules were used to calculate the following parameters from each image: \begin{itemize} \item \textbf{RBC count:} The number of RBCs per field of view. \item \textbf{RBC location:} The centre coordinate of each RBC. \item \textbf{RBC neighbours:} How many adjacent neighbours each RBC has.
-This includes neighbours which were previously filtered for being on the boundary of the image. \item \textbf{RBC eccentricity:} How circular each of the RBCs are. \end{itemize}
+Its modules were used to calculate the following parameters from each image: \begin{itemize} \item \textbf{RBC count:} The number of RBCs per field of view. \item \textbf{RBC location:} The center coordinate of each RBC. \item \textbf{RBC neighbors:} How many adjacent neighbours each RBC has.
+This includes neighbors that were previously filtered for being on the boundary of the image. \item \textbf{RBC eccentricity:} How circular each of the RBCs are. \end{itemize}